achrafelouali/VivyChallenge/README.md

 In our case we force user to logout since the API of renewing token was not found.
 2. Location fetching is done in the splash screen for a simple reason that the app don't need a real time location tracking
 3. I remarked that the "Search doctors" API is providing results even if the location is far away from Germany (Tested with moroccan location) you can find a curl for testing it below :  [https://reqbin.com/vk6ofkne](https://reqbin.com/vk6ofkne)
+4. I took the decision to not comment the code for two reasons :
+	 - The logic is very easy to understand using the MVP architecture and with restepcting best best practices in methods and variable naming
+	 - Keep the code clean

 # TESTING
 Using the MVP architecture makes doing unit test an easy task, i JUnit and MOCKITO to test Model and Presenter Layers :
 <p align="center">
   <img src="http://achraf.fps-platform.com/tests.png" width="250">
 </p>